 Where is the blood used?

-- The blood drawn at the blood center is used to supply blood to Regional West Medical Center and other hospitals throughout the panhandle of Nebraska.
+The blood drawn at the blood center is used to supply blood to Regional West Medical Center and other hospitals throughout the Nebraska panhandle.

-- In addition to drawing volunteer donor blood, the blood center collects autologous blood, which is for people who choose to use their own blood supply during a planned surgery.
+In addition to drawing volunteer donor blood, the blood center collects autologous blood, which is blood for people who choose to use their own blood supply during a planned surgery.

 In order to save lives, blood must be on the shelf, ready for transfusion.
-Sixty percent of the U.S. population is eligible to give blood, yet only five percent of those eligible actually do.
+Sixty percent of the U.S. population is eligible to give blood, yet only five percent of those eligible actually do so.
 This is why the staff at West Nebraska Blood Center works actively to recruit and retain repeat blood donors in the community.

 How can I donate?

 Donating blood or platelets is a simple, safe and easy process.
-To donate, you must meet the following requirements: be in good health, be between the ages of 16 and 85, and weigh more than 115 pounds.
+To donate, you must meet the following requirements: be in good health, be 16 years of age and older, and weigh more than 115 pounds.

 The following tips will help you have a good donation experience.